cameronmccormack/browser-compatability-check/README.md

   - Any features with an ID that is matched by the ignore (regardless of higher level of detail) will be excluded from the compatibility report
     - e.g. if the ignore is "property:color" the features "property:color:red" and "property:color:orange:flex_context" will be ignored, and if the ignore is "at-rule", all at-rules will be ignored.
 - `parserOptions`: to configure the settings for parsing codebase content
-  - The correct format for these options is defined[here](src/run-commands/schema-validation/parser-options.ts#L7)
+  - The correct format for these options is defined [here](src/run-commands/schema-validation/parser-options.ts#L7)
 - `reportOptions`: to configure the logged report and create output log files
   - The correct format for these options is defined [here](src/run-commands/schema-validation/report-options.ts#L6)
   - The per-browser summary can be suppressed in the console logs, and HTML and/or JSON file output reports may be configured.
-- `fileExtensionOverrides`: to ignore a specific extension of CSS or unprocessed CSS file
+- `fileExtensionIgnores`: to ignore a specific extension of CSS or unprocessed CSS file
   - This array may only contain "css", "sass", "scss" or "less"

-An example `.kompatrc.yml` file (named `.kompatrc.example.yml`) is given [here](.kompatrc.example.yml) for reference.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>